 You can change an encrypted file system's wrapping key by using the zfs key –c command.
 The existing wrapping key must have been loaded first, either at boot time or by explicitly loading the file system key (zfs key –l) or by mounting the file system (zfs mount filesystem).
 For example:

-$ zfs key -c tank/home/darren Enter new passphrase for 'tank/home/darren': xxxxxxxx Enter again: xxxxxxxx
+$ zfs key -c tank/home/megr Enter new passphrase for 'tank/home/megr': xxxxxxxx Enter again: xxxxxxxx

 In the following example, the wrapping key is changed and the keysource property value is changed to specify that the wrapping key comes from a file.